Close Menu

 “We have a lot of stuff that we need to clean up,” linebacker Aiden Fisher said.
 “But (we) just took advantage of more opportunities when we had them.
 I think that was really what ended up with the result that we got.”

 Defensively, IU feasted up front.
-The Hoosiers racked up 14 tackles for loss; they posted double-digit TFLs only once in 2024.
+The Hoosiers racked up 14 tackles for loss; they posted double-digit TFLs only twice in 2024.
 Fisher and Kellan Wyatt each had 2.5 to lead the way, and 10 total players at least assisted on a TFL.

 On the other side, IU dominated with 593 yards of total offense, which would’ve been the team’s second-best mark last season.
 It didn’t translate to constant trips down the field into the end zone, as Indiana punted on two of its first four possessions.
 The Hoosiers also turned it over on downs, when Cignetti sent Nico Radicic and the kicking team out for a 41-yard field goal on fourth and seven, but put the offense back on the field for fourth and 12 after a delay of game penalty made the kick longer.
 He called that sequence “a bad football decision.”